0x1eef/test-cmd.rb/README.md

 ### Callbacks

 The success and failure callbacks provide hooks for when a command exits successfully or unsuccessfully.
-The callback is passed an instance of [Test::Cmd](https://0x1eef.github.io/x/test-cmd.rb/Test/Cmd.html):
+The callbacks are passed an instance of [Test::Cmd](https://0x1eef.github.io/x/test-cmd.rb/Test/Cmd.html):

 ``` ruby